 My background is coloured with animals and studies about them and their health and illness.
 I graduated from Bicton College of Agriculture and hold 3 year full time 2 BTEC National Diplomas in Animal Care and Husbandry and Bee keeping with Distinction (Zoo, Farm, Domestic, Wildlife and Rehabilitation, Rescue and Shelter and Pet shop animals).
-I trained with the Royal College of Veterinary Surgeons and Berkshire College of Agriculture for 2 years and hold a Diploma in Veterinary Nursing with a 10 year small and wild animal experience.
+My training was with the Royal College of Veterinary Surgeons and Berkshire College of Agriculture for 2 years and hold a Diploma in Veterinary Nursing with a 10 year small and wild animal experience.
 The places I worked at include: Small animal veterinary centres, Wood Green Animal Shelters, Great Potheridge Farm with full lambing and fostering responsibilities, Cotswold Wildlife Park (exotic animals), equine veterinary clinic (horses), West Midlands Safari Park (wild animal reserves and reptiles including venomous), RSPCA Animal Hospitals (Stapeley Grange Wildlife Centre (wild animals and stray cat unit), Cornish Sea Sanctuary (rescue, care and rehabilitation), Outdoor pig rearing unit (piglet husbandry and management) and London Zoo Reptile House.

-I then went on to study human diseases and trained to be an Adult Nurse at Kingston University (DipHE Nursing) UK and worked in many hospitals and community caring for very ill people, including a Brain injury and rehabilitation hospital, Neuromedicine ward, community mental health units and secure learning difficulties hospitals, cardiac and catheter laboratory theatres and kidney (peritoneal and haemo) dialysis units, eye surgery (ophthalmology ward) department and Intensive Care, Ventilation Unit and A&E. I also worked at residential and nursing homes caring for people affected by dementia and Alzheimer’s.
+Later on I went on to study human diseases and trained to be an Adult Nurse at Kingston University (DipHE Nursing) UK and worked in many hospitals and community caring for very ill people, including a Brain injury and rehabilitation hospital, Neuromedicine ward, community mental health units and secure learning difficulties hospitals, cardiac and catheter laboratory theatres and kidney (peritoneal and haemo) dialysis units, eye surgery (ophthalmology ward) department and Intensive Care, Ventilation Unit and A&E. I also worked at residential and nursing homes caring for people affected by dementia and Alzheimer’s.